CS

 What is the cheapest Chinese electric car in Australia?

-The BYD Atto 1 is the cheapest new electric car on sale in Australia, around $23,990 plus on-road costs.
-For an electric SUV the Chery E5 (~$27,990) and GAC Aion UT (~$31,990) are the entry points.
+The BYD Atto 1 is the cheapest new electric car on sale in Australia at $23,990 plus on-road costs, with 220 km of WLTP range from a 30.1 kWh battery.
+The Geely EX2 at $26,490 (345 km) is the next step up and is genuinely better value per kilometre.
+For an electric SUV the Chery E5 (~$37,990 drive-away, 430 km) is the entry point, while the GAC Aion UT ($31,990, 430 km) is a hatch rather than an SUV.
 The Hyundai Inster competes on price but is technically Korean.
-Among electric hatches the BYD Dolphin remains the value pick.
+Among electric hatches the BYD Dolphin ($29,990, 340 km) remains the value pick.

 What is the difference between BYD, Denza and Yangwang?

 Three brands, one parent company.
 BYD is the mainstream brand (Atto, Dolphin, Seal, Sealion, Shark).
-Denza is the premium brand sitting above BYD, originally a Mercedes-Benz joint venture and now wholly BYD-owned, launching in AU with the Z9GT grand-tourer in Q3 2026.
+Denza is the premium brand sitting above BYD, originally a Mercedes-Benz joint venture and now wholly BYD-owned.
+Denza has already launched here: the B5 off-road PHEV ($74,990), the B8 seven-seat PHEV ($91,000) and the D9 electric people mover ($85,990) are all on sale now, and the Z9GT grand-tourer is the one still to come.
 Yangwang is the ultra-luxury halo brand (U8 SUV, U9 supercar) and Australian availability is dealer-special-import only.

 What is the difference between MG, IM Motors and Maxus?

-All three are owned by SAIC, China's largest carmaker.
-MG is the mainstream affordable brand (MG3, MG4, ZS).
-IM Motors is SAIC's premium EV brand (the IM6 is its first AU model, launching late 2026).
+All are owned by SAIC, China's largest carmaker.
+MG is the mainstream affordable brand (MG3, MG4, ZS, HS, MGS5, S6 EV, Cyberster).
+IM is SAIC's premium EV brand, and both its models are already on sale in Australia through MG dealers: the IM5 sedan and IM6 SUV, each from $60,990 drive-away.
 LDV / Maxus is SAIC's commercial brand (T60 ute, eDeliver vans, Mifa people movers).

 Are Chinese ute warranties as long as Japanese?

 Longer.
-The BYD Shark 6 ships with 6 years / 150,000 km plus 8 years on the battery.
+The BYD Shark 6 ships with 6 years / 150,000 km plus 8 years / 160,000 km on the battery.
 The GWM Cannon Alpha and LDV T60 offer 7 years / unlimited km.
+MG's U9 ute is covered by MG's 10-year / 250,000 km passenger warranty terms only on passenger models; light commercial models step down to 7 years / 200,000 km with service activation.
 Compare with Toyota HiLux at 5 years and Ford Ranger at 5 years.
 The Mitsubishi Triton matches at 10 years (conditional on annual dealer service), and Isuzu D-Max offers 6 years.

 Will my Chinese car get software updates?